 Mad honey is valuable in the international market due to its medicinal properties.
-The price of mad also may vary with time of harvest.
-Mad honey is classified into Rhodium, platinum, and gold versions on the basis of grayanotoxin level and price may vary in among these versions.
+The price of mad also may vary with the time of harvest.
+Mad honey is classified into Rhodium, platinum, and gold versions based on grayanotoxin level and price may vary in among these versions.

-Rhodium version is the exotic one.
-Out of the total harvest, hardly 20KG is obtained depending on the type of weather, rainfall and flowers on the forest.
-It has hallucinogenic effect due to presence of “Grayanotoxin” that bee collects from the Rhododendron flowers.
-Dose shouldnt exceed more than 1 tablespoon i.e., 21 grams in 24 hours span.
+The rhodium version is the exotic one.
+Out of the total harvest, hardly 20KG is obtained depending on the type of weather, rainfall, and flowers in the forest.
+It has a hallucinogenic effect due to the presence of “Grayanotoxin” that bee collects from the Rhododendron flowers.
+The dose shouldn’t exceed more than 1 tablespoon i.e., 21 grams in 24 hours span.

-Platinum version is the semi-hallucinogenic with other nutritional properties remaining the same.
-The hunters from the rugged cliff in 2000 MASL to 2500 MASL hunt honey, filter it through traditional process and transfer for packaging.
-This contains moderate amount of Grayanotoxin chemical usually harvested in the month of Baishak and Jestha (April to June) in Nepal.
+The Platinum version is semi-hallucinogenic with other nutritional properties remaining the same.
+The hunters from the rugged cliff in 2000 MASL to 2500 MASL hunt honey, filter it through the traditional process and transfer it for packaging.
+This contains a moderate amount of Grayanotoxin chemical usually harvested in the month of Baishak and Jestha (April to June) in Nepal.

-Gold version is non-hallucinogenic and nutritional type of mad honey.
+The gold version is a non-hallucinogenic and nutritional type of mad honey.
 This honey is harvested in between 1500 MASL to 2000 MASL.
 The hunting takes place in the month of Ashwin to Kartik (September to November) in Nepal.

-Wild honey bees collect very little percentage of honey that is hallucinogenic depending upon the type of weather and type of forage.
+Wild honey bees collect a very little percentage of honey that is hallucinogenic depending upon the type of weather and type of forage.
 For instance, heavy pre-monsoon rain will lead to dilution of chemicals in the nectar leading to the collection of non-hallucinogenic honey by bees.
-Likewise, only selective forage plant have hallucinogenic chemical.
+Likewise, only selective forage plants have hallucinogenic chemicals.